YaakovHatam/exercise-09-weather/README.md

 - We will use Cachng mechnism to store the data returned from API.

 ## The page
 The page will contain an input search box for entering a city name.
-After pressing the enter button or the add button a new tab is created with the weather information of the city typed in the search box.
+After pressing the enter button or the add button a new card is created with the weather information of the city typed in the search box.